 2 October 2017 – Cyber Security Coalition

-The Centre for Cyber Security Belgium (CCB) together with the Cyber Security Coalition are launching a national cyber security awareness campaign on phishing, as part of the European Cyber Security Month.
+The Centre for Cyber Security Belgium (CCB) together with the Cyber Security Coalition are launching a national cyber security awareness campaign on phishing (suspicious and false messages), as part of the European Cyber Security Month.

 In Belgium, 9% of the internet users had financial losses because of fraudulent messages (Eurostat 2015).
 Criminals are making increasingly creative attempts at tricking people, using false messages that are so convincing that you will take the bait:

 - they will send you false messages that are so convincing that you will open the attachment,

 - they will promise you large rewards if you complete a questionnaire and leave your details,